UbiquityRobotics/ubiquity_main/install_virtualization.md

    ![lubuntu_teriminal1](install_images/lubuntu_terminal1.png)

+   Again, the compute will grind away for a little while and the it will stop.
+   At this point, the guest extensions are installed.

 8. Log Out and Shut Down

-   Finally, you need to move your mouse curse to the lower right corner and click on the power button icon.
+   Now we can logout and shutdown the virtual machine.
+Do do this, you need to move your mouse curse to the lower right corner and   click on the power button icon.
 This will pop a window that looks as follows:

    ![lubuntu_shutdown](install_images/lubuntu_shutdown.png)

-   Please select the `[Shutdown]` button to force a log out and virtal machine shut down.
+   Please select the `[Shutdown]` button to force a log out and virtual machine shut down.

 That concludes the guest additions installation.